jeffreymbaldwin/tic_tac_toe/README.md

 # tic_tac_toe
+A command-line Tic Tac Toe game build in Ruby to practice OOP principles.

 ## Description

 A tic-tac-toe game played on the command line where two human players can play against each other.
 The board is displayed in between turns.

 ## Purpose

 Practice OOP principles such as:
 - separation of responsibilities
 - encapsulation of game rules and board states